jose-correia/go-reverse-proxy/README.md

 ### Requirements

-The main requirements of the system that defined how it should be designed are:
+The following system requirements were set:

 - It must be resilient to network issues in the proxy->service layer;
 - It must be resilient to an outage in a servie intance;